15 November, 2024

 Thus, interpretation of these plots and comparisons between health regions should be made with caution, considering that the data may not be fully representative.
 These analyses are subject to frequent change given new data and updated lineage designations.

-The last sample collection date is 19 March, 2024
+The last sample collection date is 30 October, 2024

 Current SARS-CoV-2 situation